Getting involved as a medical student

 National and International IR Conferences.
 There are many IR conferences that are run by national and international societies.
 Some of these conferences, particularly CIRSE (the European conference), have a well established medical student programme and offer funding to attend the event.
 These events are also good places to submit a poster presentation.

 Find a research mentor.
 Many IR departments across the country will be looking for medical students to join research projects.
 We are developing a research map of academically-interested IR consultants who are keen to mentor medical students on research.

 Collaborative Research.
 The UNITE collaborative is a joint research collaborative run by IRJ and BSIRT who run multi-centre audit projects.
 We actively encourage medical students to be local collaborators for these projects.
 Taking part is a great way to get involved in multi-centre projects, as well as work towards publications/presentations for your CV.

 Academic Careers.
 IR Juniors wants to support any medical students/juniors who want an academic career.
 We maintain a website section dedicated to academic career options, including the academic foundation programme (AFP), academic clinical fellowships (ACF) as well as research opportunities.

 Join the IR Juniors Committee

-Join an IRJ sub-comittee.
+Join the IRJ committee.
 IR Juniors contains a few different sections focusing on different aspects of IR for medical students.
 Each section has a lead who sits on the IRJ core committee, and leads the team on a number of different projects.
-Recruitment into a subcommittee occurs on a rolling basis - check out our open sub-committee positions here.
-Once each team is full, you can still join the team in order to develop a new initiative - just email us at email@example.com with a proposal for your idea, and we will get back in touch with you.
+We run committee recruitment each year.
+However, if you have an idea for a project that you want to run with us, please email us at firstname.lastname@example.org with a proposal for your idea, and we will get back in touch with you.